UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

 When you feel like an issue is complete

 * Move that card to the Review/QA track
-* Issue a Pull Request (_we'll have to talk about this in lab_) from your feature branch onto your master branch
+* Issue a Pull Request from your feature branch onto your master branch

 Then step away from that issue for a while, either by working on a different part of the lab, or by